 Air Fryer Reviews

-As a relatively new kitchen appliance, air fryers remain a fairly small market, with just three major suppliers in Australia – Philips, Tefal and Kambrook.
+As a relatively new kitchen appliance, air fryers remain a fairly small market, with just a few suppliers in Australia – Philips, Tefal, Kambrook and Kmart.
 Let’s look at their product ranges and see which they are likely to cost you.

 Philips Air Fryers

-The cheapest air fryer from Philips is the HD9220-66 model (the red one pictured at the top of the page), which costs much less at about $220.
-Like the more expensive one before it, this air fryer has an average score of 4.5 stars on both websites.
+The cheapest air fryer from Philips is the HD9216-81 Daily Collection model, which costs much less at $229 RRP.
+Similar to the more expensive one before it, this air fryer has an average score of 4.7 stars on Appliances Online.
 It still has a larger than average capacity of 0.8 kg, yet has a smaller capacity than the HD9240, despite having larger dimensions.
 It is a high-powered machine that allows you to fry, grill, roast and bake all in one.

 Kambrook Air Fryer